lyndon025/playtested/src/content/article/legacy/2023-05-16-a-potential-goty-for-2023--full-review---the-legend-of-zelda-tears-of-the-kingdom.md

 ## Pros

-## +Sheer scale of the game world
+- Sheer scale of the game world

-## +Sense of freedom and exploration
+- Sense of freedom and exploration

-## +Creative limitless sandbox mechanics
+- Creative limitless sandbox mechanics

-## +Masterful non-linear storytelling
+- Masterful non-linear storytelling

-## +Hundreds of hours of content
+- Hundreds of hours of content
 ## Cons

--We really need a Switch 2 or Switch Pro to further enjoy this at higher resolution and frame rates
+- We really need a Switch 2 or Switch Pro to further enjoy this at higher resolution and frame rates

 The Legend of Zelda: Tears of the Kingdom is an extraordinary game that once again, redefines the open-world adventure genre and what’s possible for the rather aging Nintendo Switch hardware.
 Developed by Nintendo themselves, this game takes players on an jaw-dropping journey through the vast kingdom of Hyrule, now with a much needed verticality, essentially more than doubling the play area.